-- The Panel will initially meet in private to decide the format or conduct of the hearing and to examine any relevant papers submitted prior to the hearing. - II In the presence of all parties the Chair will outline the format or conduct of the hearing to be adopted. - III The Chair will repeat to the student the allegations made against the student. - IV The Invoking Officer will present the case in support of the allegations, and may be questioned as follows: - a By the student or representative - b By the Panel - V Witnesses may be called to support the case for the University and will be questioned as follows: - a By the Invoking Officer - b By the student or representative - c By the Panel - d By the Invoking Officer in re examination - VI The student or representative will present the defence and the representative and/or student may be questioned as follows: - a By the Invoking Officer - b By the Panel - VII Witnesses may be called to support the case of the student and will be questioned as follows: - a By the student or representative - b By the Invoking Officer - c By the Panel - d By the student or representative in re examination - VIII The Invoking Officer will summarise the case against the student. - IX The student or representative will summarise the case for the defence. - X The Chair will call on both parties to withdraw; but may recall either party in the presence of the other for clarification. - XI The Chair may adjourn the hearing before reaching a decision, if further investigation is warranted. - XII The Chair will recall both parties and inform them of the decision, which will be confirmed in writing within 10 working days.
+- I The Panel will initially meet in private to decide the format or conduct of the hearing and to examine any relevant papers submitted prior to the hearing. - II The Chair shall invite the Invoking Officer, student and their representative to attend the Hearing. - III In the presence of all parties the Chair will outline the format or conduct of the hearing to be adopted. - IV The Chair will repeat to the student the allegations made against the student. - V The Invoking Officer will present the case in support of the allegations, and may be questioned as follows: - a By the student or representative - b By the Panel - VI Witnesses may be called to support the case for the University and will be questioned as follows: - a By the Invoking Officer - b By the student or representative - c By the Panel - d By the Invoking Officer in re examination - VII The student or representative will present the defence and the representative and/or student may be questioned as follows: - a By the Invoking Officer - b By the Panel - VIII Witnesses may be called to support the case of the student and will be questioned as follows: - a By the student or representative - b By the Invoking Officer - c By the Panel - d By the student or representative in re examination - IX The Invoking Officer will summarise the case against the student. - X The student or representative will summarise the case for the defence. - XI The Chair will call on both parties to withdraw; but may recall either party in the presence of the other for clarification. - XII The Chair may adjourn the hearing before reaching a decision, if further investigation is warranted. - XIII The Chair will recall both parties and inform them of the decision, which will be confirmed in writing within 10 working days.